 - How to compare travel rewards credit cards

+- Spend money and shift regular spending.
 You earn points on a travel rewards credit card as you would accumulate points on any rewards credit card – by spending money on it.
-You don’t have to be making special travel-related purchases to qualify for points; anything will count.
-You could put your weekly groceries or fuel payments on the card, or even add your utility and mobile phone bills.
-Dollars spent = points earned.
+It’s important to check what an eligible purchase is in order to gain points.
 Moving your regular expenses over to your travel rewards credit card could add many hundreds of dollars to your balance, and it will all count.
 However, you must be careful if you do this.
-You do not want to give yourself a false sense of security, which leaving cash in your bank account may do.
-The cash that would have paid for these bills will still need to pay for them, only in one fell swoop to clear you credit card debt.
 If you fail to clear your debt, you will be charged interest, and that will far outweigh any benefits derived from your points.

-Look out for introductory offers on your travel rewards credit card, where more points per dollar are awarded for perhaps the first one to three months.
-Instead of earning the regular one point per dollar, you could receive double or treble that.
+- Introductory bonus points.
+Look out for introductory offers on your travel rewards credit card, where more points per dollar can be awarded for the first one to three months.
 Or you may receive a large lump sum of points just by making an initial purchase.
 Bonus points are certainly worth claiming as they can often be enough for you to claim your first reward.
-Beyond this time, also keep your eye out for any literature in the mail, or offers on the credit card’s website, that alert you to the opportunity to earn bonus points or on-the-spot discounts with affiliated retailers or service providers.
+Beyond this time, also keep an eye out for any special offers on the credit card’s website.

 Be aware that points will not be awarded for any cash transactions made on the card, nor any balance transfers made to it.
 They are only gained when you spend on purchases or services.